Sunnyvale, California: 1900s

 In 1939, the National Advisory Committee for Aeronautics (NACA, the forerunner of NASA) began research at Ames Laboratory.

 During World War II, the war economy began a change from the fruit industry to the high-tech industry in Santa Clara County.
 The Joshua Hendy Iron Works built marine steam engines, naval guns and rocket launchers to aid in the war effort.
 As the defense industry grew, a shortage of workers in the farm industry was created.
 Immigrants from Mexico came to Sunnyvale to fill this void of workers.

 Following the war, the fruit orchards and sweetcorn farms were cleared to build homes, factories and offices.

-In 1950 the volunteer fire department and the paid police department were combined into the department of public safety.
+In 1950, the volunteer fire department and the paid police department were combined into the department of public safety.

 In 1956, the aircraft manufacturer Lockheed moved its headquarters to Sunnyvale.

 Since then, numerous high-tech companies have established offices and headquarters in Sunnyvale, including Advanced Micro Devices and Yahoo.

-The first prototype of Atari's coin-operated Pong, the first successful video game, was installed in Sunnyvale in August 1972 in a bar named Andy Capp's Tavern, now Rooster T. Feathers.
+The first prototype of Atari's coin-operated Pong, the first successful video game, was installed in Sunnyvale in August 1972, in a bar named Andy Capp's Tavern, now Rooster T. Feathers.
 Atari's headquarters were located at 1196 Borregas Avenue in north Sunnyvale.

 By 2002, the few remaining orchards had been replaced with homes and shops.
 However, there are still city-owned orchards, such as the Heritage Orchard next to the Sunnyvale Community Center.

 In 1979, an indoor mall called Sunnyvale Town Center opened in what used to be a traditional downtown shopping district.
 After years of successful operation, the mall started to decline in the 1990s.
 After numerous changes in plans and ownership, the mall was demolished in 2007.

 2000s

 Sunnyvale celebrated its one-hundredth anniversary on August 25, 2012.

+According to the Bay Area Census, there was a total population of 130,885 people in households and 875 people in group quarters in 2000.